Belong (play): Scene 3

 Kayode, Kunle, and Mama discuss life in England versus life in Nigeria, and how Kayode has changed since moving to England.
 Mama goes to bed, and Kayode and Kunle discuss politics and the meaning of family extending beyond bloodlines.
 Kunle expresses his appreciate for Kayode explaining how he is not trying to replace him as Mama's son.

 Scene 4

 Kunle and Kayode go to a bar for drinks, when Chief Olowolaye, a feared local politician enters.
 The Chief is under the assumption that Kayode has returned to Nigeria to invest in the Chief's political campaign after Kayode's failed run for office in England.
 Kayode explains this is not the case; but the Chief takes this as an insult, and the two get into a fist fight.
 Kayode storms out of the bar, but Kunle stays behind with the Chief.

 Scene 5

 The police commissioner for the town arrives to arrest Kayode on charges of assaulting Chief Olowolaye.

 Scene 6

-Back in England, Fola continues to criticize Rita for not having a children and accuses her of disliking Nigerians and African culture.
+Back in England, Fola continues to criticize Rita for not having children and accuses her of disliking Nigerians and the African culture.